 ORISR, along with all other ethical private investigative companies, only charge for “investigative time” spent on a case.

 It is difficult estimating how much time will be needed for each investigative request because no two situations, or requests, are the same.
 For instance, the time necessary to verify only specific information for a preliminary local background check might take just a few minutes, while an in-depth background investigation on someone who has moved frequently could take eight hours of work to complete.
 The same as finding someone who has just been “misplaced” will take much less time than locating someone who is actively hiding.

-Most investigations will incur some “expense” above the hourly rate charged by the investigator, except those charged at a flat-rate.
-These expenses are most commonly associated with the travel, tolls or fees that an investigator might incur specific to work needed on that case.
+Most investigations will incur some “expense” above the hourly rate charged by the investigator, except those charged at a flat rate.
+These expenses are most commonly associated with the travel, tolls, or fees that an investigator might incur specific to work needed on that case.
 Some common expenses include:

 - Drive Time/Mileage – How long and how many miles it takes for an Investigator to follow someone. (

-- Tolls Charged at the actual cost.
+- Tolls are charged at the actual cost.